What is Lifeline?

-Lifeline is a federal program that provides financial assistance for: phone services, internet services, bundled phone and internet services OR a free cell phone with prepaid monthly minutes.
+Lifeline is a federal program that provides financial assistance for: phone services, internet services, bundled phone and internet services OR free cell service with prepaid monthly minutes.

 Why Lifeline Matters